Your company is already operating in Germany and you would now like to export worldwide?

 Hydrogen Economy in Germany

-The German government assumes that between 90 TWh and 110 TWh of hydrogen will be needed.
-Higher demand, subject to how quickly the use of hydrogen in industry, energy and mobility sectors is adopted, is to be expected after 2030.
-Demand for green hydrogen could increase massively, with forecasts ranging from 400 TWh to 800 TWh by 2050.
+Germany forecasts that between 95 TWh and 130 TWh of hydrogen will be needed to meet its goals.
+Higher demand for hydrogen is expected after 2030 as the industry, energy and mobility sectors get on board.
+Demand levels could increase massively, with forecasts ranging from between 400 TWh to 800 TWh by 2050.

 Hydrogen technology – and its use for industrial production – provides many opportunities for international investors as the entire value chain is located in Germany.
 This covers everything from hydrogen technology to the production of a wide variety of end products in the steel, chemical and petrochemical industries.